richa-vermaa/Databricks360/walkthroughs/15_dwh_sql_alerts.md

 <BR>

 ## Step 3 - Schedule the SQL Alert
+We will now modify our query so it will evaluate the previous day's records and schedule it to run daily.

 For more on this topic check out [What are Databricks SQL Alerts](https://learn.microsoft.com/en-us/azure/databricks/sql/user/alerts/)